Odd-even parity dependent transport in an annular Kitaev chain: SUMMARY AND OUTLOOK

 \section{SUMMARY AND OUTLOOK}

 In this paper, we study the variation of the transport coefficients in an annular Kitaev chain as a function of the magnetic field and the total lattice number of Kitaev ring.
-By adjusting $N$ in the ring, we find that when $N$ is odd, the $T - \phi$ diagram is not symmetric about $\phi=\pi/2$, while $T - \phi$ diagram is symmetric for even $N$.
+By adjusting $N$ in the ring, we find that when $N$ is odd, the $T - \Phi$ diagram is not symmetric about $\Phi=N \pi/2$, while $T - \Phi$ diagram is symmetric for even $N$.
 To be specific, there are two transmission peaks of $T_\text{DT}$ for even $N$ which has been predicted previously, $T_\text{LAR}$ and $T_\text{CAR}$ are suppressed.
 We find in this work that in even $N$ case, $T_\text{LAR}$ and $T_\text{CAR}$ developed finite values when the electrodes are asymmetrically connected to the ring.
-Another observation is that the two peaks of $T_\text{DT}$ located at $\phi=\pi/3$ and $2\pi/3$ becomes asymmetric for odd $N$ Kitaev ring.
-There emerge peaks for $T_\text{LAR}$ and $T_\text{CAR}$ at $\phi=\pi/3$, while no peak exists around $2\pi/3$.
-In fact, it is observed that $T_\text{LAR}$ and $T_\text{CAR}$ are quite suppressed around $2\pi/3$.
-These observations may be understood by the gap opening or closing around $\phi=\pi/3$ and $\phi=2\pi/3$.
-It is always gapless at $2\pi/3$ which may be the reason for the disappearance of $T_\text{LAR}$ and $T_\text{CAR}$ and a robust peak of $T_\text{DT}$.
-Moreover, the energy gap at $\phi=\pi/3$ is opened and closed with varying $N$ from odd to even.
+Another observation is that the two peaks of $T_\text{DT}$ located at $\Phi=N \pi/3$ and $2N \pi/3$ becomes asymmetric for odd $N$ Kitaev ring.
+There emerge peaks for $T_\text{LAR}$ and $T_\text{CAR}$ at $\Phi=N \pi/3$, while no peak exists around $2N \pi/3$.
+In fact, it is observed that $T_\text{LAR}$ and $T_\text{CAR}$ are quite suppressed around $2N \pi/3$.
+These observations may be understood by the gap opening or closing around $\Phi=N \pi/3$ and $\Phi=2N \pi/3$.
+It is always gapless at $2N \pi/3$ which may be the reason for the disappearance of $T_\text{LAR}$ and $T_\text{CAR}$ and a robust peak of $T_\text{DT}$.
+Moreover, the energy gap at $\Phi=N \pi/3$ is opened and closed with varying $N$ from odd to even.
 As a consequence, $T_\text{LAR}$ and $T_\text{CAR}$ emerge peaks for odd $N$ but disappear for even $N$ (symmetric connection of electrodes).
-As can be seen from our results, near the magnetic flux phase $\phi=\pi/3$, in the case $N$ is an even number, DT is the most optimal; while in the case $N$ is an odd number, LAR and CAR are the most optimal.
+As can be seen from our results, near the magnetic flux phase $\Phi=N \pi/3$, in the case $N$ is an even number, DT is the most optimal; while in the case $N$ is an odd number, LAR and CAR are the most optimal.
 We conclude that the parity of Kitaev ring lattice number dramatically determine the quantum transport through such a ring system.
-It is expected to provide solid theoretical support for the experimental design of observable parity-dependent transport characteristics.
+In view of recent advances in semiconductor–superconductor quantum-dot arrays \cite{Bordin2024,Bordin2025,Wang2022,Dvir2023}, the parity-dependent transport signatures predicted here may be accessible in near-term experiments.
+Thus we expect that the parity-dependent transport characteristics might be observed in future experiments.

 {A\arabic{figure}} {A\arabic{table}}